 10% Students are expected to attend all classes and come prepared by completing all preassigned readings and preassigned work (if any).
+Class 10 (March 12) participation is mandatory (no exceptions) and students not attending the class will not pass the class.
 Highly rated class participation involves being prepared, providing thoughtful comments and questions, engaging actively during in-class problem-solving segments, and contributing insights (rather than just reciting facts) to cases and other discussions.